 We are aware that this recipe may not be helpful unless you have a couple of apple trees or access to a friendly neighbor.
-We still wanted to share, because the result was delicious and an exciting discovery.
+We still wanted to share, because the result was delicious and exciting to discover.
 Before our trees were producing, Nana and Pa would make an annual trip to the orchard east of Idalou, TX.
 Even though we’ve been processing apples for years, we’ve never made applesauce.
-As we were wrapping up this year, and we were about to take our 5-gallon bucket of peeling and cores to the animals, Nana had an idea – why don’t we use these scraps to make apple juice and jelly.
+As we were wrapping up this year, and we were about to take our 5-gallon bucket of peelings and cores to the animals, Nana had an idea – why don’t we use these scraps to make apple juice and jelly.
 Never one to back down from a challenge and extra work, Aunt Alisa asked Nana what she could do to help.
 As the cooked apple scraps came out of the food strainer, Nana noticed that it looked like applesauce, so she tasted it and decided to add a little sugar to make our “accidental” applesauce.

 - 2 gallons of apple peeling and cores